tsgates/arch-wiki-markdown/wiki/Fonts.md

 > Fonts with X.Org

+Note:Many packages will automatically configure Xorg to use the font upon installation.
+If that is the case with your font, this step is not necessary.

 In order for Xorg to find and use your newly installed fonts, you must add the font paths to /etc/X11/xorg.conf (another X.Org configuration file may work too).